 Choose from hundreds of pick-your-own pumpkins at this Markham farm.
 Pumpkins are available from mid-September to the end of October and they also offer ready-picked pumpkins of all sizes.
 There's also a corn maze on-site ($3 per person or $10 per family) and the farm sells fall decor items if you're looking for something to add some seasonal flair to your home or office.

 If you make your way to Forsythe Family Farms on weekends during the month of October (beginning Thanksgiving Monday), you can enjoy the Fall Harvest Festival.
-In addition to being able to buy or pick your own pumpkins, there are many other activities on offer, from wagon rides and a two-acre corn maze, to scavenger hunts and a craft zone.
+In addition to being able to buy or pick your own pumpkins, there are many other activities on offer, from wagon rides and a two-acre corn maze, to scavenger hunts, barnyard adventure playground and a craft zone.